lsw9021/MASS/README.md

 ### Resource

 Our system require a reference motion to imitate.
 We provide sample references such as walking, running, and etc...

+To learn and simulate, we should provide such a meta data.
+We provide default meta data in /data/metadata.txt.
+We parse the text and set the environment.
+Please note that the learning settings and the test settings should be equal.(metadata.txt should not be changed.)

 ### Compile and Run